garjen55/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 1. Click **OK**

-1. On the **az104-03a-rg3** resource group blade, click **Overview**, in the list of resource group resources, select the entry representing the disk you created earlier in this task, and click **Delete** in the toolbar.
+1. On the **az104-03a-rg3** resource group blade, click **Overview**, in the list of resource group resources, select the checkbox next to the disk you created earlier in this task, and click **Delete** in the toolbar.

 1. When prompted **Do you want to delete all the selected resources?**, in the **Confirm delete** text box, type **yes** and click **Delete**.